-If during the complainant/alleged victim intake, the complainant (or alleged victim, if different from the complainant) requests that no further action be taken and/or that no complaint be pursued, the Title IX Coordinator (and/or his or her designee) will inform the complainant (or alleged victim, if different from the complainant) that retaliation is prohibited and that honoring the complainant's (or alleged victim's) request may limit the ability to fully respond to the incident.
-In the event the complainant (or alleged victim, if different from the complainant) stands firm on his or her request that no further action be taken, the Title IX Coordinator will evaluate whether the request can be honored while still providing a safe and non-discriminatory environment for all.
-In the event that the Title IX Coordinator decides to take further action, the Title IX Coordinator will notify the notify that complainant why any personally identifying information is shared, to whom, and when.
-The Title IX office will not include personal information in any publically available recording keeping, including Clery Act Reporting.
+If the complainant requests that no further action be taken and/or that no formal complaint be pursued, the Title IX Coordinator (or designee) will inform the complainant that retaliation is prohibited and that honoring the complainant's request may limit the University's ability to fully respond to the incident.
+In the event the complainant stands firm on his or her request that no further action be taken, the Title IX Coordinator will evaluate whether to file a complaint under the criteria set forth below.